-- Target person worked in Boston as a stockbroker. - 296 senders from Boston and Omaha. - 232 of the 296 letters never reached the destination - 64 letters (20%) of senders reached target. - average path length = 6.5. - "Six degrees of separation" - In simple terms describes the fact despite their often large size, in most networks there is a relatively short path between any two nodes.
+- Target person worked in Boston as a stockbroker. - 296 senders from Boston and Omaha. - 232 of the 296 letters never reached the destination - 64 letters (20%) of senders reached target. - average path length = 6.5. - "Six degrees of separation" - The Small World concept in simple terms describes the fact despite their often large size, in most networks there is a relatively short path between any two nodes.